-The GUI is divided into five main areas, as illustrated in Figure 2.1.
-From top to bottom these areas are the menu bar, main toolbar, source window, debug information tabs, and status message area.
+As illustrated in Figure 2.1, the GUI is divided into several areas: the menu bar, main toolbar, source window, program I/O window, and debug information tabs.

 The source window and all of the debug information tabs are dockable tabs.
 A dockable tab can be separated from the main window by either double-clicking the tab or dragging the tab off the main window.
 To return the tab to the main window, double-click it again or drag it back onto the main window.
 You can change the placement of any dockable tab by dragging it from one location to another.
 Right-click on a dockable tab to bring up a context menu with additional options, including closing the tab.
 To reopen a closed tab, use the View menu.
 To return the GUI to its original state, use the Edit menu's Restore Default Settings... option.